RockefellerArchiveCenter/gdpr-report/index.md

 - Provide information and/or training to staff related to the privacy principles and rights of our users.

-## Endnotes

-[^1]: The European Parliament and the Council of the European Union.
-“General Data Protection Regulation.”
-April 27, 2016.

-[^2]: UK Information Commissioner's Office.
-“Guide to the GDPR: Children and the GDPR.”
-Last updated November 2019.

-[^3]: The National Archives (UK).
-“Guide to archiving personal data,” 16.

-[^4]: European Archives Group.
-“Guidance on Data Protection for Archive Services: EAG guidelines on the implementation of the GDPR in the archive sector,” 5.

-[^5]: Bird & Bird.
-“GDPR Tracker.”

-[^6]: Taylor, Isabel.
-“The General Data Protection Regulation: White Paper,” 186.

-[^7]: Taylor, 192.

-[^8]: Anderson and Anderson.
-“Advice to Archives arising from "E-ARK Legal Issues Report: European Cultural Preservation in a Changing Legislative Landscape", 12.

-[^9]: Society of American Archivists.
-Code of Ethics for Archivists.

-[^10]: European Archives Group, 10.

-[^11]: European Archives Group, 5.

 ## Bibliography

 The European Parliament and the Council of the European Union.
 “General Data Protection Regulation.”
 April 27, 2016. https://eur-lex.europa.eu/eli/reg/2016/679/oj